carlosRmelo/TaleI/README.rst

 ========
 This repo is intended to present and make the first-part results of my Ph.D. publicly available.
 The subject is how to combine, self-consistently, stellar dynamics and galaxy-galaxy strong gravitational lensing.
 The associated paper is on the way.
-Until then, check out our previous work regarding probes of General Relativity using combined modelling of stellar dynamics and strong gravitational lensing,  [Melo-Carneiro et al. (2023)](<https://ui.adsabs.harvard.edu/abs/2023MNRAS.520.1613M/abstract>).
-[Emsellem, Monnet & Bacon (1994)](https://ui.adsabs.harvard.edu/#abs/1994A&A...285..723E/)
+Until then, check out our previous work regarding probes of General Relativity using combined modelling of stellar dynamics and strong gravitational lensing, `Melo-Carneiro et al. (2023) <https://ui.adsabs.harvard.edu/abs/2023MNRAS.520.1613M/abstract>`_.